Kořenov: Sights

 Štěpánka is the oldest observation tower in the Jizera Mountains.
 It was built on Hvězda mountain (959 m) in 1847.
 The tower is 24 m high and belongs to the most popular tourist destinations in the mountain range.

 Tesařov chapel is a protestant chapel, built according to plans of Otto Bartning in 1909.
 Today si is used by the Moravian Church.

 The Church of Saint John in Polubný was built in 1789–1793.
 It is a Neoclassical building with Neoromanesque interiors.

-The Tanvald–Harrachov cog railway passes through Kořenov.
+The Tanvald–Harrachov cog railway runs through Kořenov.
 It was built in 1899–1902.
 It is known for the steepest gradient of a railway in the country (up to 58 ‰) and for the Polubenský Tunnel, which belongs to the longest in the country with a length of 940 m.